On the completeness of contraction map proof method for holographic entropy inequalities: Main theorem

 Let us now define a non-contraction map. \begin{definition}[Non-contraction map] A map $\tilde{f}: \{0,1\}^M\to \{0,1\}^N$ is a non-contraction map if, for some $x,x'\in \{0,1\}^M$,

 \end{definition}

-We assume the following. \begin{assumption} There exists a valid HEI such that there is no corresponding contraction map. \end{assumption} Based on this assumption, we will check whether there exists a non-contraction map satisfying the homology conditions on the boundary, that satisfies the entropy inequality.
-For a map to give a HEI, any subgraph of $H_M$, or equivalently, any RT arrangement on a holographic geometry, induced by the map $\tilde{f}$ satisfies the given HEI.
+We assume the following. \begin{assumption} There exists a valid HEI such that there is no corresponding contraction map\footnote{As mentioned in footnote \ref{ftn:rescaling_main_thm}, the non-existence of a contraction map means that none exists for any presentation of an inequality obtained by merging or expanding terms of the inequality and uniformly rescaling its coefficients.}. \end{assumption} For a map to give a HEI, any subgraph of $H_M$, or equivalently, any RT arrangement on a holographic geometry, induced by the map $\tilde{f}$ satisfies the given HEI.
 This statement can be unraveled into two folds, similarly discussed in section \ref{sec:review-cmap}.

 First, the choice of a map $\tilde{f}:\{0,1\}^M\to \{0,1\}^N$ fixes the image $Im(\tilde{f})\subseteq\{0,1\}^N$.
-The isometric condition $d_H=d_G$ with respect to the $J$-dimensional hypercubes $H_{[J]}=(V_{[J]},E_{[J]})$ for $J=M,N$ in \eqref{eq:dH_dG_notation} induces two objects: i) path isometries, $\iota_M:\{0,1\}^M \to V_M$, $\iota_N:\{0,1\}^N \to V_N$, and ii) the graph map $\Phi_{\tilde{f}}:H_M\to H_N$ associated with $\tilde{f}$.
+The isometric condition $d_H=d_G$ with respect to the $J$-dimensional hypercubes $H_{J}=(V_{J},E_{J})$ for $J=M,N$ in \eqref{eq:dH_dG_notation} induces two objects: i) path isometries, $\iota_M:\{0,1\}^M \to V_M$, $\iota_N:\{0,1\}^N \to V_N$, and ii) the graph map $\Phi_{\tilde{f}}:H_M\to H_N$ associated with $\tilde{f}$.
 Similarly to the map $\tilde{f}$, its image graph $\Phi_{\tilde{f}}(H_M)\subseteq H_N$ is fixed by the map $\tilde{f}$.

 Second, if the map $\tilde{f}$ can give an HEI, any subgraph $G_M\subseteq H_M$ with a set of boundary vertices, which can be mapped to a connected subgraph $G_N \subseteq \Phi_{\tilde{f}}(H_M)$, should satisfy the inequality\footnote{This is due to the geometry-graph duality\cite{Bao:2015bfa}.}.
 The subgraphs $G_M$ are identified as the subgraphs of the non-trivial preimage $\mP(\Phi_{\tilde{f}}(H_M))\subseteq H_M$ of $\Phi_{\tilde{f}}(H_M)\subseteq H_N$.
 In this sense, we say that the subgraphs $G_M\subseteq \mP(\Phi_{\tilde{f}}(H_M)) $, or the corresponding RT arrangements on holographic geometries, are induced by the map $\tilde{f}$.